 The Ozone Monitor is designed to be nearly maintenance-free.
-The only component that requires routine maintenance is the ozone measurement scrubber (see Figure 1.1 in Section 1), which should be changed at least annually, or after every six months (~4000 hours) of continuous operation.
+The only components that require routine maintenance are the ozone measurement scrubber (see Figure 1.1 in Section 1), which should be changed at least annually, or after every six months (~4000 hours) of continuous operation, and the exhaust assembly which consists of two ozone scrubbers and an inline filter (see Figure 7.1a).
 Also, the inlet filter (user supplied) should be changed as recommended by the filter manufacturer.

 There are three internal ozone scrubbers (see Figure 7.1 of Section 7).
-Two are ozone exhaust scrubbers, which are used to scrub ozone before the pump to protect the pump from high ozone damage; the other scrubber is for the ozone measurement.
+Two are exhaust scrubbers, which are used to scrub ozone before the pump to protect the pump from high ozone damage; the other scrubber is for the ozone measurement.
 The ozone exhaust scrubbers do not need to be replaced unless they are visibly leaking material into the pump.
+The inline filter that follows these scrubbers should also be replaced when indicated by visual inspection.
 The ozone measurement scrubber is connected to the inlet and the "long end" of the solenoid valve.
 This ozone measurement scrubber should be replaced every six months (~4,000 hours) of continuous operation; otherwise, annual replacement is recommended.
 To change the internal ozone measurement scrubber, remove the top cover by removing the six screws that hold it in place.
 The scrubber can easily be replaced by disconnecting the tubing attached to each end and connecting a new one in its place.